|

 What is...? |

-Spread betting is a form of
+Spread betting is a type of

 gambling on the outcome of any event where the more accurate the